parthkhedekar/Notes/Java/ExecutionFlowOOPs.md

 			i.
 Runtime Polymorphism (Method overriding)
 				a. is decided at the time of runtime by JVM
-				b. the same function is overrided in child classes  and the child ii.
+				b. the same function is overrided in child classes  and the child function is called when the object of child class is created irrespective of the reference created
+			ii.
 Compiletime Polymorphism
 	2. Concurrency
 	3. Persistence